chirag-x/Portfolio_V3/README.md

 # 🚀 Chirag Sharma - Portfolio V3 Master Report

-This document serves as the ultimate architectural blueprint and feature breakdown for your newly upgraded **Portfolio V3**.
+This document serves as the ultimate architectural blueprint and feature breakdown for my newly upgraded **Portfolio V3**.
 It details the tech stack, the massive feature list, the hidden Easter eggs, and the advanced systems running under the hood.

 ---

 ## 🛠️ Tech Stack & Architecture

-Your portfolio is built on a highly modern, edge-ready architecture designed for maximum performance, SEO, and interactivity.
+My portfolio is built on a highly modern, edge-ready architecture designed for maximum performance, SEO, and interactivity.

 - **Framework:** Next.js 16 (App Router)
 - **Language:** TypeScript (Strict Mode)